 - You can also use frozen chicken breasts when cooking sous vide.
 Simply add an extra 45 minutes to an hour of cooking time on top.

 - If desired, you can prepare the bags with the chicken and the sauce up to 24 hours ahead, seal them and refrigerate until ready to cook.
 Going longer than 24 hours is not recommended as the acidity in the marinade will soften the meat too much.

-- Leftover cooked chicken breast should be quickly chilled and can be refrigerated for several days.
-It needs to be reheated to 165F internal temperature before consuming.
+- Leftover cooked chicken breast should be quickly chilled, USDA recommends doing to within 2 hours.
+The chicken can be refrigerated for up to 2 days if consumed cold or 3-4 days if consumed reheated.
+When reheating, the chicken must be heated to 165F internal temperature before consuming.